ifm/documentation/PDS/VisionAssistant/PDS_iVA_release_notes_2.7.13.md

 The Vision Assistant is available for Windows and Linux (Ubuntu 20.04 and Ubuntu 22.04).

 ## Previous Releases
 Previous iVA release is version 2.7.6.
-This document lists all the updates to the Vision Assistant that occurred between 2.7.6 and 2.7.13.
+All the updates to the Vision Assistant that occurred between 2.7.6 and 2.7.13 are listed below.

 ## Compatible Video Processing Platforms (VPUs)
 This version of the Vision Assistant is intended to be used with PDS devices M04311.